 Stevens Industries President Todd Wegman shared how the creation and donation of the intubation box came about.
 “I was approached by a hospital facilities director from Tampa, FL who had photos of these boxes and inquired whether we could possibly manufacture them,” he said.
 “Seeing how local hospitals could benefit from them, I shared the idea with my team and they set out to create and produce some.
 We are happy to help hospitals provide critical care safely.”

-HSHS St. Joseph’s Hospital’s Director of Emergency Services Amanda Ennen shared her appreciation for the creation and donation of the intubation box.
-“A main concern during this pandemic is how to keep our colleagues as safe as possible as they are providing care to those in need,” she said.
-“We are extremely grateful for this donation which will add a level of protection for our providers.”
+HSHS Holy Family’s President and CEO Kelly Sager shared her appreciation for the creation and donation of the intubation box.
+“A critical issue during this pandemic is keeping our colleagues as safe as possible as they are providing care so that they can continue tending to those in need,” she said.
+“We are extremely grateful for this donation which will add another level of protection for our clinicians.”

-Besides the box donated to HSHS St. Joseph’s Hospital, Stevens Industries also donated an intubation box each to HSHS St. Anthony’s Memorial Hospital in Effingham, HSHS St. Joseph’s Hospital in Breese and HSHS Holy Family Hospital in Greenville.
+Besides the box donated to HSHS Holy Family Hospital, Stevens Industries also donated an intubation box each to HSHS St. Anthony’s Memorial Hospital in Effingham, HSHS St. Joseph’s Hospital in Breese, and HSHS St. Joseph’s Hospital in Highland.